nfinit/databook/os/vax-vms/010-install.md

 our VAX hard disk is `DKA0`.

-After booting the newly imaged hard disk, the system will begin the installation process by asking for a label for the system volume it's worthwhile to give your system a unique volume label if you would like to configure it as part of a cluster.
-For BOSTON, the *volume label* is `BOSTON$SYS`.
+After booting the newly imaged hard disk, the system will begin the installation process by asking for a label for the system volume.
+If you intend to join your VAX to a cluster in the future, a unique label (for example in the format `[nodename]$SYS`) will be worthwhile, otherwise you leave it to the default.

-The installation procedure will then ask for the name of the drive hosting the distribution media, in BOSTON's case this is `DKA100`.
+The installation procedure will then ask for the name of the drive hosting the distribution media, which in our case is `DKA100`.
 The media is ready to be mounted.

-For optional libraries and software, we will select all available options except anything relating to DECwindows, since BOSTON is running as a headless system and does not need a graphical environment.
-After a few confirmation steps, the system will begin installing the selected options.
+For optional libraries and software, we can select all options, or ignore DECwindows-related content if your VAX is expected to run headless.

 Once the optional software installation is completed, the installation procedure will ask if the system will be part of a cluster.